stringie/nexo-task/README.md

 **Important: You must have MetaMask; You must have selected Kovan Testnet; You must have some KETH to interact with the contracts.**

 The web app has been deployed on the IPFS [here](https://gateway.pinata.cloud/ipfs/QmPdiFNxD4psMnARxFS2Wu2roH6D531wY6YbNbq4Lo7uDF/src/).

+## Disclaimer

+Everything in this repo is just to serve as a quick example.
+The test could and should be many more, the core contract should be bigger and actually useful, the web app should have more functionality and the html/css should be much more developed.
+This is quite obvious but it still has to be stated.
+Given 1.5 days for this task - this is the result, an MVP.